7RU7H/AI-AI-yoyo-monkey-nuts-Bug-/README.md

 # AI AI yoyo monkey nuts Bug

 Using my Ultra Prompts I may have found a bug.
+I generated this with Ultra-Prompt guess which from doing your job and don't pay me or something

 ## Internal State Update
 `LOAD R_ATTUNE, FOCUSED`